Jim Frey: Kansas City Royals

 A week after the end of the 1979 World Series on October 24, Frey was named to succeed Whitey Herzog as manager of the Kansas City Royals.
 He led the Royals to a 97–65 mark and the American League West Division title in 1980; then, in the 1980 American League Championship Series, the Royals swept their long-time postseason nemesis, the New York Yankees, in three straight games to capture the AL title.
 This served as some sort of revenge for the Yankees having defeated Herzog's Royals for three consecutive seasons (1976–78) in the ALCS.
 However, the Royals dropped the World Series to the Philadelphia Phillies in six games.
 Frey's use of seven pitchers for the whole Series led to short runs for their starters that meant they could not pitch efficiently despite batting .290 in the Series.

 During the strike-marred 1981 season, in which the Royals finished the first half with a 20–30 record, Frey was criticized widely for not taking full advantage of a team built for speed and for failing to motivate his players by Kansas City vice president/general manager Joe Burke.
 Frey was relieved of his duties on August 31, despite the 10–10 ballclub leading the second-half American League West standings.
 His replacement was Dick Howser, who had lost his managerial job with the Yankees after the previous year's ALCS.
 Frey's record in just less than two seasons as Royals manager was 127–105.

 Chicago Cubs

-Frey then returned to the coaching ranks with the New York Mets for 1982–83.
-He was hired by the Chicago Cubs for the 1984 season, and again struck paydirt as the Cubs won the division title, earning their first post-season appearance since 1945.
+Frey then returned to the coaching ranks as the hitting coach for the New York Mets from 1982 to 1983.
+Nicknamed “Preacher Man”, Frey was hired by the Chicago Cubs as their manager for the 1984 season.
+Ryne Sandberg (approaching his fourth season in the majors) cited Frey as key to shaping his mindset when it came to driving the baseball and his timing on certain pitches (after Frey noticed Sandberg's approach during spring training games that year), which saw him win the NL MVP (among other awards) that year on the road to a Hall of Fame career.
+As for the Cubs, they won the division title, earning their first post-season appearance since the 1945 World Series.
 During the clubhouse celebration following the division-clinching in Pittsburgh, Frey declared, "The monkey's off our back!"

-The Cubs won the first two games against the San Diego Padres in the National League Championship Series at Wrigley Field, before they went to San Diego needing to win just one of the next three games.
-The Cubs lost the next three games, and many critics blamed Frey for mishandling the pitching staff.
-Still, the 1984 Cubs are revered among Cubs fans.
-Ryne Sandberg cited Frey as "the one guy who was extremely instrumental in my career.
-He saw extra base hits and home runs for me that I didn’t see.”

-After a trying 1985 season in which the entire five-man starting rotation simultaneously spent time on the disabled list, the Cubs sputtered in 1986.
-Frey was fired two months into the season and replaced by John Vukovich.
-The next year, Frey surfaced as a color commentator on the Cubs' WGN Radio broadcasts.